protesilaos/my-website/_politics/2022-01-18-eu-culture.md

 and those who have the resources as well as lack of scruples to engage in cross-border tax avoidance or unethical fiscal engineering.

-Meanwhile, disposable incomes are being eroded by galloping inflation.
+Meanwhile, disposable incomes are being eroded by galloping inflation (including core inflation).
 The European Central Bank has been happily pumping oodles of liquidity in the system through a policy that favours those who are closer to the origin of the new money; a policy that contributes to greater inequality and higher concentration of wealth in fewer hands.
 What is the ECB expecting when it is engendering or reinforcing inflationary pressures on a monumental scale?
 Liquidity does not simply evaporate.
 After it creates bubbles in markets that are not tracked by the nominal inflation target (e.g. fine art), it inevitably finds its way to the real economy.
 We thus suffer the chilling effects of a programme with far-reaching fiscal ramifications that did not spring from a position of widespread popular consensus but was instead devised in the upper echelons of a technocratic power structure.

 To the point of leveraging "culture", we are again presented with the potential praxis of consolidating resources at the supranational level.